twilio/twilio-chat-demo-android/README.md

 ### Android Studio

-You can import this project into Android Studio if you so desire by selecting `Import Project (Eclipse ADT, Gradle, etc)` from the menu and then build using Studio's Build menu.
+You can import this project into Android Studio and then build as you would ordinarily.
+The token server setup is still important.

 ### Debug